 Global Harmonies is run by Rachel Dempsey, and provides workshops to promote individual, community and global transformation through music, singing & voice work.
-Rachel has worked with a huge variety of individuals and groups including over-55s, trauma survivors, children, migrants & refugees, women’s groups, indigenous groups in Bolivia and Australia, corporate teams, arts organisations, community organisations and more.
+Based in Ireland, Rachel has worked with a huge variety of individuals and groups including over-55s, trauma survivors, children, migrants & refugees, women’s groups, indigenous groups in Bolivia and Australia, corporate teams, arts organisations, community organisations and more.

 What is on offer?

 Global Harmonies events take place mainly in Dublin and Wicklow, and include half-day workshops, one-day workshop, weekend Women’s Harmony retreats, evening courses and also bespoke workshops for organisations.
 To find out what is currently on offer and to book a workshop see here.
 Workshops in the use of music & voice in community and global transformation are also offered periodically.

 All workshops and classes are inclusive, nourishing, supportive and safe.
 They are open to all regardless of any notions of being a ‘singer’ or not.
 The sessions are about finding your authentic voice, being present in the moment, reaping the health benefits of singing, tuning into yourself.
 More of a personal development journey, they are not about singing ‘better’ or learning songs.
 Instead the classes help you to free up your voice and discover it as a tool for healing and transformation.
 The workshops are also about strengthening community and finding togetherness and belonging in the group, whether it is a work team or a group of people who don’t know one another.